jstetich/FOCB_WQ/Derived_Data/GIS/DATA_NOTES.md

 #  Source Data
 ## Monitoring Locations
-The shapefile 'monitoring_locations' was derived from the Excel spreadsheet "FOCB Monitoring Sites.xlsx" in the Original FData Folder.
+The shapefile 'monitoring_locations' was derived from the Excel spreadsheet "FOCB Monitoring Sites.xlsx" in the Original_Data folder.
 This file does not include geographic information for the "CMS3" station, which FOCB began using in 2020.
+We added the 'Short_Name' attribute by hand in ArcGIS.
+It mirrors data in the Excel File "FOCB Monitoring Sites SHORT NAMES.xlsx" in the Derived_Data folder.

 #  Near Impervious Cover Estimates
 Impervious cover estimates (calculated only for station locations) were